Muhammadou1/ToDoList/README.md

 # Console Todo List Application (C#)

-This is a simple and functional Todo List application built in C# using a console-based interface.
-It allows you to create, update, delete, edit and view detail tasks with support for due dates, completion status, and detailed metadata.
+This is a simple and functional Todo List application built using C# console-based interface.
+It allows you to create, update, delete, edit and view task info like due dates, completion status, and metadata.

 ## Features
 Create a new task with a title and due date
-View all tasks in a simple list format
+View TODO task in a simple list format
-View details of a specific task (Created date, Due date, Completed date, Last modified date) Edit task title or status (Open/Complete)
+View details of a specific task (Created date, Due date, Completed date, Last modified date) Edit task title or status
-Delete tasks by ID
+Deletes task by ID
-Detect and block duplicate IDs or IDs not found Automatically tracks when a task was:
+Detect and block duplicate IDs or IDs not found
+Tracks when a task was:
   - Created
   - Completed
   - Last modified